 I had a pretty good idea of how our Dmax would end up when we purchased it.
 The only one we could get came with the normal wellbody, or tub, which I knew had to come off.

-How you set up the tray part of a ute for touring is extremely important.
+How you set up the tray part of a Ute for touring is extremely important.
 Weight, functionality and comfort are areas that you need to think about.
-I removed the tub, and replaced it with a second hand chassis mount Bull Motor Body.
+I removed the tub, and replaced it with a second hand chassis mount Bull Motor Bodies canopy.

 Why ditch the tub?